maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 ## Features

-For the rest of this document, the **PTH key** refers to the first tap-hold key that is pressed, while no other tap-hold key is being processed by the PTH mechanism.
+For the rest of this document, **PTH key** refers to the first tap-hold key that is pressed, when no other tap-hold key is being processed yet by the PTH mechanism.

 * **[Instant Hold](#instant-hold):** By default, PTH will provisionally activate the hold function (e.g., apply a modifier or switch a layer) the moment you press the PTH key.
 If the final decision is a tap, this provisional hold is automatically undone.
 This is useful, for example, when you want to zoom with an `LCTL_T` key and your scroll wheel.
 Without this feature, you'd have to wait until hold was chosen.
 With it, zooming works instantly.
-Instant `LT` is useful for the same reason if you activate some function when its layer is active.
+Instant `LT` is useful for the same reason if you activate some function in your `keymap.c` when its layer is active.

 * **[Fast Streak Tap](#fast-streak-tap):** When enabled, PTH can detect if you're in the middle of a typing streak.
 If a tap-hold key is pressed during a streak, it will immediately resolve it as a tap, making your typing feel snappy.
 This is equivalent to QMK's [Flow Tap](https://docs.qmk.fm/tap_hold#flow-tap) or ZMK's [require-prior-idle-ms](https://zmk.dev/docs/keymaps/behaviors/hold-tap#require-prior-idle-ms).